0xVaderSec/havoc-collection/README.md

 # havoc-collection

-A collection of Havoc Modules, BOFs, and extensions of the Havoc Framework
+A collection of Havoc Scripts, BOFs, and extensions of the Havoc Framework